Hawaiian Language (HAW) Graduate Courses

 HAW 630 Research Methods in Hawn Lang (3) Seminar in which students explore and choose thesis topics.

 HAW 631 History of Hawaiian Lang & Lit (3) Hawaiian language and literature since contact with Europeans.
 Styles of language and types of literature.
 Relationships between Hawaiian and other languages, especially Hawaiʻi Creole English.
-Pre: HWST 452 or 453.
-Recommended: LING 331, 421, and 437.
+Pre: Admissions to MA program in Hawaiian Language and Literature.
+Recommended: KHWS 463, 463; LING 331, 432, and 442.

 HAW 632 Hawaiian As Second Language (3) Teaching Hawaiian to speakers of other languages, particularly Hawaiian Creole English.
 This includes problems faced by students in acquiring native-like Hawaiian and history of Hawaiian language teaching.
 Pre: HAW 453 and 454.
 Recommended: HAW 431 and LING 351.